robhabraken/advent-of-code-2024/solutions/17/README.md

 (..)
 ```
 So, we cannot predict those numbers (or at least I didn't see how), but we know exactly when a number changes:
-- We have an output of 16 numbers, so the first occurence of 16 numbers in the output would be at `8^(16-1) = 8^15 = 35,184,372,088,832`.
+- We have an output of 16 numbers, so the first occurrence of 16 numbers in the output would be at `8^(16-1) = 8^15 = 35,184,372,088,832`.
 - Then we will have a `7` at the last position for the next `8^15 = 35,184,372,088,832` numbers of input into the `A` register.
 - Then we will have a `5` at the last position (still following the range I first got with only one digit output) for another `8^15`.
 - And that goes up all the way until we reach `8^16` (which is actually 8 times `8^15` so we've gone through our entire 3-bit range), which will then produce 17 numbers of output; but that's beyond the number we're looking for, we need 16 numbers output.
 - In my case, the last number of the `program` I got was a `0`.
 So, I now know that that will start appearing at `7 * 8^15 = 246,290,604,621,824` (because the `0` is at the 7th position in our `7543210` range).
 - Then, we are going to shift one position inward (to the left), because we have our last digit.
 Now we are looking at increments of `8^14` (for the 15th position).
 - My input program wants a `3` at that position.
 If you look at the list, you can see it starts right away with a `3` (the second range shown above).
 So actually that's at `7 * 8^15` already (or in other words `7 * 8^15 + 0 * 8^14`).
 Without any increments.
 The next number in that list (a `7`) will appear at `7 * 8^15 + 1 * 8^14` though.
 - Now there's something interesting, the first range has all unique numbers, so we *know* where we have to be.
 The second range though, contains multiple duplicates and our number (`3`) appears at an increment of `0 * 8^14`, `4 * 8^14`, `12 * 8^14`, `13 * 8^14`..
 But!
 For the first few ranges, I can check this manually, but our data set is way to large, so we need to come up with a plan to test any of those and compare it with the number we're looking for.
 And that way is quite simple: increase our input number with increments of `8^14` until we've found our number.
-The first one is the one we're going to continue with, because they want *the first occurence* so that's most likely, though not necessarily the one we're looking for.
+The first one is the one we're going to continue with, because they want *the first occurrence* so that's most likely, though not necessarily the one we're looking for.
 But let's continue.
 - Then, we move on to the next digit, which in my case should be a `5`.
 We will start incrementing our input number with `8^13` until we've found it.
-At the third position of this range is a `5`, so we absolutely know for sure that the first occurence of the pattern we're looking for *must* be at a number higher than `7 * 8^15 + 0 * 8^14 + 3 * 8^13` for the input of the register `A`.
+At the third position of this range is a `5`, so we absolutely know for sure that the first occurrence of the pattern we're looking for *must* be at a number higher than `7 * 8^15 + 0 * 8^14 + 3 * 8^13` for the input of the register `A`.
 And there we can see our solution and program taking shape.

 The idea then is to:
 - Check the desired program length and loop from that minus 1, to 0 (our index range).